7 Steps to Savings Account Heaven

 Don't spend it simply because it clinks.
 Just because you receive $2 change from your morning coffee doesn’t mean you have to spend it and pick yourself up a cookie.
 Hold onto that $2 and stick it in your piggy box when you get home.
 Before you know it you’ll have saved close to $100 that can be deposited straight into a savings account.
 For more tips, head over to our blogs and check out 3 super cool savings strategies!

 Keep a watchful eye on your savings account as well as the market.
 We don’t mean check in several times a day but do so frequently.
 Savings accounts have a standard variable interest rate, so the rate of your account will rise and fall in accordance with the market rates.
 It’s always worthwhile reviewing your financial position and looking for a better interest rate, especially if you were sucked into choosing a savings account based on its fabulous introductory bonus offer.
 These promotional offers usually only last a couple of months before reverting to the standard variable interest rate of the account.

 7. Automate it

 Finally, to really ensure you hit your savings account heaven set up an automatic salary deposit.

 This means that a portion of your salary can be automatically deposited into your savings account from your employer each month.
 This helps lock you into your savings plan and accelerates you towards your savings goal.
 Setting up an automatic deposit into your savings account is also a great tool if you’re a busy, forgetful person!

-For more savings account features that will help your pile of money grow click here.
+Read up more on savings account features, to help your pile of money grow.